-Then you have come to the right place, because more people visit Bangkok, Thailand than any other destination in the world.
+If so, then you have come to the right place, because more people visit Bangkok, Thailand than any other destination in the world.

-You will find it an exciting, vibrant, modern city with a wealth of tourist attractions and it is known as the gateway to the Orient for good reason.
+Bangkok is an exciting, vibrant, modern city with a wealth of tourist attractions and it is known as the gateway to the Orient for good reason.

 People come to Bangkok for all sorts of reasons.